SeguOostdijk/odin-recipes/README.md

 # odin-recipes
-Sitio web de recetas hecho con HTML básico.
+Recipe website wih basic HTML.

-Proyecto del "foundations course" de The Odin Project.
+Project from "foundations course" of The Odin Project.